SancheesAndre/NinjaTournament/README.md

 * 6  - The game's HUD will also show the ENEMY and PLAYER information (IMAGE, NAME, LIFE, STRENGTH and DEFENSE);
 * 7  - The player attacks first and then defends from the enemy;
 * 8  - If the player's life reaches 0, the game is over and it restarts;
-* 9  - If the opponent's health reaches 0 a new enemy appears and the Player gains additional attribute points randomly;
+* 9  - If the opponent's health reaches 0 a new enemy appears;
 * 10 - The player gain points on every enemy he defeats and wins the game when the score reaches 10;

 ---
 ---

 # Ninja Tournament
-Um jogo retro de RPG, feito usando JavaScript, manipulação do DOM, HTML5 e CSS3
+Um jogo retrô de RPG, feito usando JavaScript, manipulação do DOM, HTML5 e CSS3

 ---